notger/motley_crew_of_models/README.md

 ## Transformers homebrew

 Just a home-written transformer, as I wanted to know how they work so I thought I wrote them for myself.
 No real problem attached to it, this time, as I think that Transformers are applied to problems which are way out league for everyone but Meta, Google or the like.

+## Variational auto encoder (Pytorch)

+A "Fingerübung" to play around with Pytorch and a variational auto-encoder.
+Used sklearn's data generation method.